 This year marks the 60th anniversary of the Faculty of Science.
-It is an opportune time for all of us to celebrate the accomplishments, to review our successes and failures, and to plan our next steps for the year ahead.
+This provides an excellent opportunity to celebrate our accomplishments, reflect on the journey we have made thus far, and make plans for the years ahead.

-Time brings about change.
-The Faculty strives to provide state-of-the-art laboratories for our researchers, and modernized teaching-and-learning environment for our students.
-With the advanced facilities and the dedication of our research teams, the Faculty continues to shine in the area of research success.
-In the past decade, we have surpassed our previous achievements and have experienced an upsurge in our research capability and visibility.
-We have been able to secure over $237 million from the Research Grant Council, $302 million from other externally-funded research grants and $62 million from collaborative research projects.
-We have successfully launched 13 spin-off companies with the help of $63 million donations.
-We have established new collaborative research networks with over 68 universities.
-The Faculty has also committed to provide high-quality teaching and global learning experiences to our students.
-Since 2010, the Faculty has introduced six new undergraduate and four new taught postgraduate programs to best equip our students with the knowledge and skills to fulfill emerging talent needs, flourish in evolving fields, and succeed in this rapidly changing world.
-These encouraging performances will continue to bring momentum and serve as impetus to the Faculty in the near future.
+The passage of time also brings changes.
+The Faculty strives to provide state-of-the-art research laboratories for our staff, and modern teaching and learning environments for our students.
+These advanced facilities and the dedication of our research teams facilitate the continual success of the Faculty in multiple areas of research.
+Over the past decade, we have surpassed our previous achievements and have experienced an upsurge in our research capabilities and visibility.
+We have secured more than $237 million in funding from the Research Grants Council and $302 million from other external funding bodies.
+In addition, we have secured $62 million from external funding bodies for collaborative projects with other researchers worldwide, and have launched 13 spin-off companies with the aid of $63 million in donations.
+We have established new collaborative research networks with more than 68 universities worldwide, which also assist the Faculty in its commitment to provide high-quality teaching and global learning experiences for our students.
+Since 2010, the Faculty has introduced six new undergraduate programmes and four new postgraduate programmes.
+These have strengthened our educational offering to students, which equips them with the knowledge, skills and imagination they need to flourish in the rapidly evolving research fields of our changing world.
+These achievements will continue to support the progress of the Faculty, and will lead to greater performance in the future.

-With regards to the occasion of the diamond jubilee, I am indebted to our staff, students, alumni, advisors, donors, partners, and friends.
-Over the next 10 years, the Faculty will further expand its facilities through the redevelopment of the Ho Sin Hang Campus in order to further upgrade our learning and research environment.
+On this occasion of our Diamond Jubilee, I am proud to acknowledge the debt of gratitude we owe to our staff, students, alumni, advisors, donors, partners and friends.
+Over the next 10 years, the Faculty will expand its facilities through the renovation of the Ho Sin Hang Campus, to further upgrade our learning and research environment.

 Faculty of Science